nullndvoid/zstd/README.md

 ## Zig Bindings

-[@nullndvoid](https://github.com/nullndvoid/zstd) took the liberty to write some very simple (compression and decompression w/o context types etc.) Zig FFI bindings for this static library.
+I took the liberty to write some very simple (compression and decompression w/o context types etc.) Zig FFI bindings for this static library.
 To use them, first update your `build.zig.zon` as below in [installation](#installation), then add this to your `build.zig`:

 ```zig